ZippyIO/IgnitionUtilities/README.md

 ---------------------
 Everything is this mod is temporary and is subject to change, please do not use this mod on any worlds you want to keep.

 This mod is about many things, it will focus on tech, exploration and other cool utilities that come to mind.
+The base of this mod is run off Quantum Flux, a new power source implemented by the mod.

 This mod is still in early beta and I and currently under going a big power update.